AllanCameron/geomtextpath/README.md

-The existing text-based geom layers in ggplot2 (`geom_text` and `geom_label`) are ideal for the majority of plots, since typically textual annotations are short, straight and in line with the axes of the plot.
+The existing text-based geom layers in ggplot2 (`geom_text` and `geom_label`) are ideal for the majority of plots, since typically textual annotations are short, straight and in line with the axes.
 However, there are some occasions when it is useful to have text follow a curved path.
 This may be to create or recreate a specific visual effect, or it may be to label a circular / polar plot in a more “natural” way.
-Direct labels that can adhere closesly to the associated line can also provide a neat alternative to legends.
+Direct and automatic text labels that adhere to their associated line can also provide a neat alternative to legends, without the need for specifying exact label positions, and with a lower risk of overplotting.

 ## Installation